Rules for the Use of Boats at UW FHL

 18. If you cannot recall the marine Rules of the Road, a good rule of thumb is to “give way” to all vessels that are on an intercept course with you.
 Make an early and decisive change of course or slow down to avoid a crossing situation.
 Drive defensively: assume that other boat operators are oblivious of your presence.
 Never assert right-of-way over the ferries or floatplanes – go around them.

-21. The engine “kill cord” must be attached to your body (wrist, lifejacket) at all times when operating a motorboat, except when you must step away to tie a boat up to the dock or help diver back onboard.
+21. The engine “kill cord” must be attached to your body (wrist, lifejacket) at all times when operating a motorboat, except when you must step away to tie a boat up to the dock or help a diver back onboard.

 22. Operate all motorboats very slowly in the vicinity of FHL.
 Do not open up the throttle to get up on plane until you are well clear of the FHL breakwater.
 Be particularly watchful for swimmers, snorkelers and divers around the dock and breakwater.
 Snorkelers and divers should be flying a dive flag from the southwest corner of the pier (near the crane), but may forget.